simple-starters/generator-k8s-simple/README.md

 Use `kubectl get all` to verify that the resources created.

 Accessing the application's endpoint varies based on the type of Kubernetes cluster you are using.
-For example, if minikube is being used, look for the endpoint to access using the command `minikube service list`
+For example, if minikube is being used, look for the endpoint to access using the command `minikube service list`.
+For othetr Kubernetes clusters, you can use port-forwarding to access the service.
+Run `kubectl port-forward service/<name-of-service> 8080:80` to forward the service port to `localhost:8080`.

 The README.md file from the code repository for the appliation should include a few `curl` commands to exercise the application.

 # Generator Information